uniwue-rz/icinga2-api/README.md

 # Icinga2 Api Client for PHP

 This is a simple api client for Icinga2 written in PHP.
-At the moment it has only read functions.
-In the future it will be capable of writing to Icinga2 too.
+At the moment it has mostly read functions.
+The only writing function is Service::processCheckResult().

 ## Installation